What Is An Internship?

 Your presentation should touch on:

-- History of the company/organization, their mission and how they work towards this
+History of the company/organization, their mission and how they work toward this

 The presentation should include both a visual and speaking component.
 Specific guidelines regarding the presentation will be provided once you register.